MicrosoftLearning/PL-500T00-Microsoft-Power-Automate-RPA-Developer/Instructions/L00/Lab00_Setup_Environment.md

 9. Explore the different areas in **Settings** that you may be interested in but do not make any changes yet.

-## Exercise 3 - Updating Power Automate
+## Exercise 3 - Power Automate Software

+### Task 1 - Updating Power Automate Desktop

-Power Automate Desktop is included in Windows 11 by default but it may need to be updated to the latest version.
+Power Automate Desktop is installed on Windows 11 by default but it may need to be updated to the latest version.

 1. Open the **Microsoft Store** and select **Library** from the left-hand navigation.